geekho-me/geekho.me/_posts/2025-09-01-how-to-enable-rtsp-server-on-tp-link-tapo-cameras.md

 * Two-way audio does not work in RTSP mode.
 * Tapo cameras do not support the download of snapshots.

-***WARNING!*** The RTSP & ONVIF ports should not be exposed to the public internet.
+>The RTSP & ONVIF ports should not be exposed to the public internet.
 If you want remote connectivity use a service like a VPN or another service (e.g. `Home Assistant`) to make the camera feed available.
 You may also want to consider disabling [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) on your router to avoid accidental exposure.
+{: .prompt-warning }

 You should also consider isolating cameras on an IoT VLAN where feasible.